DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 Healing items can be crafted, found when defeating an enemy or when looting a crate in a dungeon, or purchased at the Trinoky Mart in the City Center.
 They can also be purchased from the Player Market.

+### How do I use my healing items?
+To equip and use your healing items, go to your inventory and under your equipment you will find 3 'Quick Slots'.
+Click on one of them and assign your desired healing item to it.
+Healing items can be used only inside dungeons.

 ### Why my Special and Destructive weapons have no ammo?
 Special weapon uses Energy Cells and Destructive, Anti-Matter Charges.
 Both these kind of ammo need to be either looted from enemies or crafted in the Crafting tab, inside Inventory.

-### Can I upgrade or level up my weapons and armour?
+### Can I upgrade the stats of my weapons and armour?
-You can't modify the rarity (e.g. from Rare to Legendary) of a weapon or armour, nor you can level up your old weapons or armours to your current level.
-You can however print new weapons and armours or buy them from the Player Market.
+Yes you can.
+You need to be part of a gang to able to access the Gang Headquarters.
+After that you will need to have an Equipment Calibration Core.
+To calibrate (upgrade) your weapons and armor, all you need to do, once you have the Calibration Core, is to head out to your Gang Headquarters, and click on 'CALIBRATION STATION'.

 ### What does "Quality" on weapons and armor means?
 The quality of the armor will contribute a lot on the stat it gives; the higher the quality, the better the stats.